Cwall4/School_District_Analysis/README.md

 ## District Summary

 After recalculating the district summary DataFrame, the total number of schools, students, etc., remain unchanged.
 This is good, as we didn't want these to change.
-All grade scores and pass percentages have fallen.
+Both average scores have fallen slightly (by ~0.05), and pass percentages have fallen by ~1%.

+## School Summary